 Chair

 The role of the Chair is to collectively develop a vision, mission and long-term strategy for BIEN.
-In all aspects the Chair should work closely and in consultation with the Vice-Chair.
+In all aspects the Chair should work closely and in consultation with the Deputy Chair.

 She / he should seek new partnerships globally and develop meaningful collaborations with people and organizations that will further the strategic objectives of BIEN in terms of strengthening research about Basic Income, its dissemination worldwide in as many languages as possible so that basic income discussion becomes rigorous and robust.
-In addition to these strategic aspects of the role, Chair in consultation with the Vice-Chair and the EC members should fulfill the following tasks:
+In addition to these strategic aspects of the role, Chair in consultation with the Deputy Chair and the EC members should fulfil the following tasks:

 To chair meetings of the EC and the General Assembly